 - a.
 An evaluation that meets the procedures outlined in Section 5 of this chapter has been conducted. - b.
-The student has documentation of blindness or a visual impairment, as determined by a qualified professional, including one or more of the following: - Blindness visual acuity of 20/200 or less in the better eye with the best possible correction at distance and/or near, or visual field restriction of 20 degrees or less in the better eye; - ii.
+The student has documentation of blindness or a visual impairment, not primarily perceptual in nature, resulting in measured acuity of 20/70 or poorer in the better eye with correction, or a visual field restriction of 20 degrees as determined by an optometrist or ophthalmologist. a qualified professional, including one or more of the following: - i.
+Blindness visual acuity of 20/200 or less in the better eye with the best possible correction at distance and/or near, or visual field restriction of 20 degrees or less in the better eye; - ii.
 Visual Impairment visual acuity better than 20/200 but worse than 20/70 in the better eye with the best possible correction at distance and/or near, or visual field restriction of 70 degree or less but better than 20 degrees in the better eye; - iii.
 Eye condition including oculomotor apraxia, cortical visual impairment, convergence insufficiency, or other condition; - iv.
-Progressive loss of vision which may affect a student's educational performance in the future; - v.
+Progressive loss of vision which may affect a student's educational performance in the future; - i.v.
 Functional vision loss where acuity or visual field alone may not meet the criteria above. - c.
-The student's eye condition, even with correction, adversely affects educational performance. - d.
+The student's physical eye condition, even with correction, adversely affects educational performance.

+d.
 The student needs specially designed instruction.